 - Dynamic configuration of calculation parameters, which can take effect quickly with little impact on performance.

-Multi-region active-active solution is an advanced disaster recovery architecture in enterprise Internet architectures.
+Multi-Site High Availability solution is an advanced disaster recovery architecture in enterprise Internet architectures.
 Compared with the traditional disaster recovery architecture, it features quick business recovery, low capacity requirements, and effective and simple maintenance.
-Currently, the multi-region active-active architecture has been widely used in companies like Alibaba and Ele.me.
+Currently, the Multi-Site High Availability architecture has been widely used in companies like Alibaba and Ele.me.

-In Alibaba, the core algorithms, ID shards and relevant routing rules of the multi-region active-active architecture are all pushed by ACM dynamically.
+At Alibaba, the core algorithms, ID shards and relevant routing rules of the Multi-Site High Availability architecture are all pushed by ACM dynamically.
 The related clients and servers, such as RPC, MQ, and DB are embedded with the routing path.
 During a disaster recovery drill test or when a real disaster occurs, the administrator only needs to dynamically push the rules, and these rules will have an affect on every architecture component.
 This is shown in the following figure.

-The use of ACM brings the following benefits to applications in multi-region active-active architectures:
+The use of ACM brings the applications in the remote Multi-Site High Availability architecture the following benefits: